Casimir-Polder interaction of neutrons with metal or dielectric surfaces: Acknowledgements

-\paragraph{Acknowledgements.} We are grateful for discussions with H.~Rauch, H.~Lemmel and H.~Filter.
-This work was supported by the German Research Foundation (DFG, grants BU 1803/3-1 and GRK 2079/1) and the Freiburg Institute for Advanced Studies.
+We are grateful for discussions with G.~Barton, A.~Buchleitner, R.~Decca, F.~Intravia, H.~Lemmel and H.~Rauch.
+This work was supported by the German Research Foundation (DFG, grants BU 1803/3-1 and GRK 2079/1) and the Austrian Science Fund (FWF, Doctoral program Particles \& Interactions, project no. W1252).